-Regulatory Caroline Petty, Group Leader Services Andrew Bolton, Pollution Monitoring Officer Transport and Ian Wilson, Group Manager, Environment and Transport Highways Ann Beddoes, ECO Stars Co-ordinator, Environment and Transport Mark Anderson, Transportation Officer Planning Joe Jenkinson, Head of Planning Environment Paul Castle, Service Director, Environment and Transport Public Health Julie Tolhurst, Public Health Principal
+Regulatory Caroline Petty, Group Leader Services Andrew Bolton, Pollution Monitoring Officer Transport and ort and Ian Wilson, Group Manager, Environment and Transport Highways Ann Beddoes, ECO Stars Co-ordinator, Environment and Transport Mark Anderson, Transportation Officer Planning Joe Jenkinson, Head of Planning Public Health Julie Tolhurst, Public Health Principal

-This AQAP will be approved by members of Air Quality Steering Group, including:
+This AQAP has been approved by members of Air Quality Steering Group, including:

-Chair Director of Public Health - Julia Burrows Directors and Heads of Ian Wilson, Group Manager, Environment and Transport Transport and Highways Directors and Heads of Matt Gladstone, Executive Director, Place Development Mark Lynam, Head of Economic Development · David Shepherd, Service Director, Economic Regeneration Phillip Spurr, Service Director, Culture, Housing and Regulation Directors and Heads of Joe Jenkinson, Head of Planning Planning Directors and Heads of Paul Castle, Service Director, Environment and Transport Environment Matthew Bell, Head of Commercial and Support Services Directors and Heads of Public Julia Burrows, Director of Public Health Health Julie Tolhurst, Public Health Principal
+Chair Director of Public Health - Julia Burrows Directors and Heads of Transport lan Wilson, Group Manager, Environment and Transport and Highways Directors and Heads of Phillip Spurr, Service Director, Culture, Housing and Regulation Development Directors and Heads of Planning Joe Jenkinson, Head of Planning Directors and Heads of Public Julia Burrows, Director of Public Health Health Julie Tolhurst, Public Health Principal

-This commitment to air quality improvement has been further demonstrated by the Council developing a new Corporate Plan performance indicator for air quality.
+This commitment to local air quality improvement has been further demonstrated by the Council developing a new Corporate Plan performance indicator for air quality.
 This is CO25 Air quality nitrogen dioxide levels - microgrammes per cubic metre under Outcome 11 - Strong and Resilient Communities, Protecting the borough for future generations (target date for achievement being 2020).
 The target of 40 microgrammes per cubic metre relates to the annual average European Limit Value, the standard that is being breached within our AQMAs, and the standard that the actions within the action plan are attempting to meet.